Thank you for considering The BMJ as the right place for your article.

 We are no longer accepting submissions for medical classics.

 A personal view is a piece of highly readable and compelling comment that appeals to our international readership of practising doctors.
 These original, opinion based essays strictly by a single author have no more than 600 words and up to 10 references.
 The best personal view pieces make a single strong, novel, and well argued point.
 They are also often topical, insightful, and attention grabbing.
 We publish anonymous personal view articles only by special arrangement when it would be impossible for the article to appear with the author's name.
-Accepted articles are all published on bmj.com, the canonical form of the journal, but may not be published in print.
+Accepted articles are all published online initially on BMJ Opinion, but may not be published in print.
 Please submit online at http://submit.bmj.com.
 We cannot promise publication before the piece is submitted.

 Fillers are short articles (less than 300 words) that comprise highly readable and compelling comment, appealing to BMJ's international readership of practising doctors.
-They make a single, strong, well argued point with new insights and can be either:
+They make a single, strong, well argued point with new insights and can be one of the following:

 Authors of these new articles are required to: